Multi-kernel unmixing and super-resolution using the Modified Matrix Pencil method: Introduction

-Note that this corresponds to taking $g(t) = 2m\text{sinc}(2mt)$ in \eqref{eq:y_conv_exp}, and sampling the Fourier transform of $y$ on the regular grid $\set{-m,-m+1,\dots,m}$.
-The authors consider the noiseless setting and propose solving an optimization problem over the space of measures which involves minimizing the total variation (TV) norm amongst all measures which are consistent with the observations.
+\hemant{In \cite{candes2014towards}, the authors consider the noiseless setting and propose solving an optimization problem over the space of measures which involves minimizing the total variation (TV) norm amongst all measures which are consistent with the observations.
 The resulting minimization problem is an infinite dimensional convex program over Borel measures on $\matR$.
-It was shown that the dual of this problem can be formulated as a semi-definite program (SDP) in finitely many variables, and thus can be solved efficiently.
+It was shown that the dual of this problem can be formulated as a semi-definite program (SDP) in finitely many variables, and thus can be solved in polynomial computational time.
 Since then, there have been numerous follow-up works such as by Schiebinger et al. \cite{schiebingersuperresolution}, Duval and Peyre \cite{duval2015exact}, Denoyelle et al. \cite{denoyelle2015asymptotic}, Bendory et al. \cite{bendory2016robust}, Aza\"is et al. \cite{castro15} and many others.
 For instance, \cite{schiebingersuperresolution} considers the noiseless setting by taking real-valued samples of $y$ with a more general choice of $g$ (such as a Gaussian) and also assumes $x$ to be non-negative.
 Their proposed approach again involves TV norm minimization with linear constraints.
 Bendory et al. \cite{bendory2016robust} consider $g$ to be Gaussian or Cauchy, do not place sign assumptions on $x$, and also analyze TV norm minimization with linear fidelity constraints for estimating $x$ from noiseless samples of $y$.
-The approach adopted in \cite{duval2015exact,denoyelle2015asymptotic} is to solve a least-squares-type minimization procedure with a TV norm based penalty term (also referred to as the Beurling LASSO (see for eg., \cite{castro15})) for recovering $x$ from samples of $y$.
-The approach in \cite{duval2017sparse} considers a natural finite approximation on the grid to the continuous problem, and studies the limiting behaviour as the grid becomes finer; see also \cite{duval2017sparse2}.
+The approach adopted in \cite{duval2015exact,denoyelle2015asymptotic} is to solve a least-squares-type minimization procedure with a TV norm based penalty term (also referred to as the Beurling LASSO (see for e.g., \cite{castro15})) for recovering $x$ from samples of $y$.
+The approach in \cite{duval2017sparse} considers a natural finite approximation on the grid to the continuous problem, and studies the limiting behaviour as the grid becomes finer; see also \cite{duval2017sparse2}.}